Sanjusha2004/TejaSanjushaIddum/README.md

 📫 Reach me at: tejasanjushaiddum@gmail.com
 📍 Location: India
-🎯 Fun fact: I believe in learning by doing and building things one line at a time!
+🎯 Fun fact: I truly believe in learning through hands-on experience and enjoy building things one line of code at a time!

 ---